Funding 2019/20 to 2023/24

 Fees and allowances

 ‘Fees and allowances’ refers to the payment pharmacies receive for the provision of pharmaceutical services, also commonly referred to as ‘Remuneration’.
 All fees and allowances are recharged to NHS England.
-These consist of the ‘global sum’ elements covering Item Fees, Establishment Payments, the Repeat Dispensing Annual Payment, Transitional Payments and Additional Fees.
-They also include Practice Payments including a contribution for provision of auxiliary aids for people eligible under the Disability Discrimination Act 1995 (DDA)/ Equality Act 2010, payments for the Advanced Services and IT payments.
+These consist of the ‘global sum’ elements covering Single Activity Fees, Item Fees and Establishment Payments.

 National fees and allowances payments can be further categorised in two ways, i) payment for Essential Services, and ii) payment for Advanced Services.
 Essential Services are services which all community pharmacy contractors must provide, Advanced Services may be provided if the contractor chooses to provide them.